Oracle Java Licensing and Audit FAQ Guide

 We can expect that:

 - Free Period Ends: Oracle will announce an end to free updates for Java 21, likely around one year after the next LTS (Java 25) is released.
-If Java 25 comes in September 2025, Oracle might continue free JDK 21 updates until September 2026.
+If Java 25 is released in September 2025, Oracle may continue to provide free JDK 21 updates until September 2026.
 After that, there will be no more free patches.

-- Subscription Needed Post-Free: Once that cutoff is reached, any further use of Oracle JDK 21 requiring new patches would require a Java SE Subscription (or whatever support model exists).
+- Subscription Required Post-Free: Once the cutoff is reached, any further use of Oracle JDK 21 requiring new patches would require a Java SE Subscription (or the applicable support model).
 In other words, like Java 17 now, Java 21 will transition into a paid support phase.

-- OTN for Older 21 Releases: Oracle could make older Java 21 downloads available under an OTN-type license for dev/test only and reserve new customer builds.
+- OTN for Older 21 Releases: Oracle could make older Java 21 downloads available under an OTN-type license for development and testing only, and reserve new customer builds.
 (This is what they did for Java 17 after its NFTC period ended – new releases went to support customers, while OTN allows continued dev use of older builds.)
 So, production use effectively becomes a paid privilege.

-- Encouraging Upgrade: Oracle’s plan is presumably to have users move to Java 25 (LTS) once it’s out and free, and then Java 21’s subscription requirement would push that behavior.
+- Encouraging Upgrade: Oracle’s plan is presumably to have users migrate to Java 25 (LTS) once it’s released and free, and then Java 21’s subscription requirement will encourage this behavior.

 20. What about Java versions like 9, 10, 12, and 16—are they free or supported?